 Value for money

-With a Capterra score of 92, SpotOn is on par with Square when it comes to value for money.
+With an average Capterra score of 4.4, SpotOn outshines Square's score of 3.9 when it comes to value for money.
 Users love SpotOn’s transparent pricing, no junk charges, and overall features for a fair price.
 One user even reported that SpotOn costs 90% less than their previous POS company.

-In the customer support category, SpotOn outperforms Square and Square competitors with a Capterra score of 93 compared to Square's score of 90.
+In the customer service category, SpotOn again outperforms Square and Square competitors with a Capterra score of 4.4 compared to Square's score of 3.9.
 SpotOn users appreciate the personalized implementation and training, quick response times, availability of local sales reps, proactive post-install support, and clear communication throughout the process.

 Square point-of-sale system: overall strengths

 According to user reviews, Square point-of-sale is a powerful tool for businesses looking for an all-in-one solution that combines user-friendly design, rich analytics, and mobile capabilities.
-In particular, users like it because they can take it anywhere, allowing them to use the system for events and accept payments easily.
+In particular, users like it because they can take it anywhere and because it's so easy to use.
 Users also love that Square makes the checkout experience easy for guests.

 Square POS system: overall weaknesses